 Tax Advisors

 When choosing a tax advisor, look for someone experienced in handling digital payment platforms like Venmo.
-They should be knowledgeable about the specific tax implications associated with peer-to-peer transactions and electronic payments.
+They should know the tax implications associated with peer-to-peer transactions and electronic payments.

 Discuss your Venmo usage patterns and financial situation openly with the advisor to receive tailored tax advice that suits your needs.